MicrosoftDocs/sdk-api/sdk-api-src/content/traceloggingprovider/nf-traceloggingprovider-traceloggingregister.md

 succeeds.

 > [!Note]
-> The error code returned by TraceLoggingRegister is primarily intended
+> The error code returned by **TraceLoggingRegister** is primarily
-> for use in debugging and diagnostic scenarios.
-Most production code should
+> intended for use in debugging and diagnostic scenarios.
+Most production code
-> continue to run even if an ETW provider failed to register, so release builds
+> should continue to run even if an ETW provider failed to register, so release
-> should usually ignore the error code returned by TraceLoggingRegister.
+> builds should usually ignore the error code returned by
+> **TraceLoggingRegister**.

 ## -remarks